 Digital nerve block

-On assessment, Harry has a closed injury of his 5th finger, with no neurovascular compromise.
+Harry has a closed injury of his 5th finger, with no neurovascular compromise.
 There is an obvious deformity of the proximal phalanx, with reduced movement at the joint.
 An x-ray reveals a dorsal dislocation of the proximal interphalangeal joint, with no evidence of an associated fracture.
-Harry needs that finger relocating but you think to yourself, you’d better put in a ring block.
+Harry needs that finger relocating but you think to yourself, you’d better put in a ring block

-Repair or treatment of injuries such as dislocations, lacerations, foreign bodies to the digits of the upper or lower extremities
+Repair or treatment of injuries such as dislocations, lacerations, foreign body removal.

 - Two dorsal digital nerves at the 10 and 2 o’clock positions of the phalanx.